sszettella/zsmseven/posts/v_hedonic_adjustments_distort_cp_20251012.md

 This ties directly to the debasement thesis: governments print money to fund deficits, inflating away debt while underreporting the fallout.
 It's no coincidence that Bitcoin, with its fixed 21 million supply, has surged as a store of value.
 In a world of understated inflation, Bitcoin's scarcity offers a persuasive counter to fiat erosion, rewarding holders amid debasement cycles.

 Eroded trust in institutions isn't abstract; it prevents collective action on the real issues facing all of us.

-*Disclaimer: This market commentary, designed to promote critical thinking and broader awareness of important economic issues is not financial advice, please do your own research.*